wandrzejewski03/Project-1/README.md

-# Project-1: SQL & PowerBI Project
+# Pizzeria Data Analytics with SQL & Power BI

 Welcome to my first data analytics project, where I explore the integration of SQL and Power BI to manage and visualize data for a pizzeria.